 An Enforcement-Based Approach to Illegal Immigration

-The federal government has employed an enforcement-heavy approach to immigration control under President Obama.
-More than 20,000 U.S. Border Patrol agents operate along the borders--the highest number deployed in U.S. history and twice the level of a decade ago.
+The federal government has employed an enforcement-heavy approach to immigration control under the Obama administration.
+More than twenty thousand U.S. Border Patrol agents operate along the borders—the highest number deployed in U.S. history and twice the level of a decade ago.
 The Obama administration has also conducted a series of nationwide immigration sweeps to arrest undocumented criminal offenders and increased audits of companies hiring unauthorized workers.
-President Obama's policies have also resulted in record-high deportation levels, with nearly 400,000 undocumented immigrants deported in 2011, compared to 281,000 deportations just five years prior.
+Obama administration policies have also resulted in record-high deportation levels, with nearly four hundred thousand undocumented immigrants deported in 2011, compared to 281,000 deportations just five years prior.

 In contrast, immigrant rights advocates argue that an enforcement-heavy approach instills a culture of fear in immigrant communities, and that such policies are out of touch with the reality of migration trends.
 Many analysts support comprehensive immigration reform that emphasizes streamlining legal pathways to citizenship in addition to enforcement policies.

-CFR's Edward Alden says the White House's enforcement-based approach to illegal immigration represents a "Catch-22 situation."
+CFR's Edward Alden says the White House's enforcement-based approach to illegal immigration represents a "catch-22 situation."
 Overall deportation numbers will eventually drop as a result of expelling those who fall under high-priority categories, he says.
-Thus, the administration would become vulnerable to accusations of being "soft on enforcement."
+Thus, the administration will become vulnerable to accusations of being "soft on enforcement."

 Reforming Legal Immigration